Glissomonadida

 The glissomonads are a group of bacterivorous gliding flagellated protists that compose the order Glissomonadida, in the amoeboflagellate phylum Cercozoa.
 They comprise a vast, largely undescribed diversity of soil and freshwater organisms.
-They are the sister group to cercomonads; the two orders form a solid clade of gliding soil-dwelling flagellates called Pediglissa.

 Morphology

 External appearance

 Glissomonads are zooflagellates that aren't strongly amoeboid, and are only covered by a plasma membrane.
 Their common ancestor is thought to be a biflagellate, with a short anterior flagellum and a long posterior flagellum, that glided on the substrate by moving their posterior flagellum.
 In gliding descendants, the cell's posterior zone is usually rounded, giving the cell an ovoid shape.
 Some species may temporarily extend a protoplasmic tail, that unlike most cercomonads doesn't trail along the posterior flagellum.
-At least two genera, Orciraptor and Viridiraptor, are capable of transforming into a distinctly amoeboid state attached to the surface.

 The group also includes descendants that have lost their gliding, mainly Proleptomonas.
 This genus has another exception to the group: an anterior flagellum that is longer than the posterior, while the posterior is adherent to the cell and not used for gliding.